MSR3D/MSR3D/README.md

 Additionally, we devise the <b>Multi-modal Next-step Navigation (MSNN) benchmark to evaluate models' grounding of actions and transitions between situations</b>.
 Comprehensive evaluations on reasoning and navigation tasks highlight the limitations of existing vision-language models and underscore the importance of handling multi-modal interleaved inputs and situation modeling.
 Experiments on data scaling and cross-domain transfer further demonstrate <b>the effectiveness of leveraging MSQA as a pre-training dataset for developing more powerful situated reasoning models</b>, contributing to advancements in 3D scene understanding for embodied AI.

 ## 🔥 News
 - \[2025-6\] We release baseline code for GPT-4o to help evaluation for other opensourced multimodal LLMs.
+This baseline take ground-truth object labels, locations and attributes as the scene input.
+You can replace the scene input with other modality such as RGB video frames.
 - \[2025-2\] We release MSR3D_v2 data, training code.
 This version of data remove some ambiguity in questions and answers.
 - \[2025-2\] We provide the script to visualize the MSQA/MSNN data, including the situaitions.
 - \[2024-10\] We released the dataset, which has been structured to facilitate the evaluation of multimodal large language models (MLLMs).